Ole Paus (general): Career

 He graduated from the Theresianum in 1929.
 He subsequently moved to Norway at the age of 19.
 After learning Norwegian, he attended the Norwegian Military Academy and graduated as an officer in 1932.
 He graduated from the Norwegian Military College in 1938, from the Senior Officers' School in the United Kingdom in 1947, and attended the NATO Defence College in Paris in 1963.

 During the Second World War, he joined the exile Norwegian High Command in London, where he served in the military intelligence service as head of the army group, in succession to Paal Frisvold.

 In 1949 he served in the Independent Norwegian Brigade Group in Germany.
-He served as the Norwegian military attaché in Stockholm from 1953 and Helsingfors from 1954.
+He served as the Norwegian military attaché in Stockholm from 1953 and Helsinki from 1954.
 In 1964 he was promoted to major-general; at the time only the King was a full general, the rank of lieutenant-general was rarely used and major-general was in practice the highest rank for most active-duty officers.
 He was commander-in-chief in Central Norway from 1964 to 1971.
 From 1971 to 1974 he was Land Deputy of the Allied Forces Northern Europe, i.e. the Norwegian representative in the NATO military command for Northern Europe (Denmark, Norway, Northern Germany and the Baltic Sea).

 In 1973 he became a Commander of the Royal Norwegian Order of St. Olav, the Norwegian equivalent of a British knighthood.

 Among friends and family he was known as "The General" (Generalen).